 - 1 sprig of dill, chopped (or 1 teaspoon of dry dill)

 - Mix the dill, and olive oil.
-Reserve.
+Set aside.

-- Boil carrots, adding a teaspoon of salt to the water.
+- Boil carrots, adding salt to the water.

 - Two minutes later add the potatoes and boil until cooked throughout but firm.

-- Remove from the water, add the peppers, onions and a pinch of pepper.
-Reserve.
+- Remove potatoes and carrots from the water, dispose of water.
+Mix potatoes, carrots, peppers, onions and a pinch of cracked pepper.
+Set aside.

 - Cut the bacon into small (1/2") pieces.

 - Heat a heavy-bottom pan (with lid).
 Add the bacon.

 - Cook over medium heat, nearly covered, until the bacon has turned into golden crisps.

 - Heat oven to 350 ºF [175 ºC].